austral/austral.github.io/spec/goals.md

    simple not when it forgives mistakes or is beginner-friendly or is easy to use.
 A system is simple when _it can be described briefly_.

+   Two crucial measures of simplicity are:

+   1. Language lawyering should be impossible.
+If people can argue about what some code prints out, that's a language failure.
+If code can be ambiguous or obsfuscated, that is not a failure of the programmer but a failure of the language.

+   2. A programmer should be able to learn the language in its entirety by reading this specification.

 2. **Correctness.** This is an intangible, but generally, the measure of how much a language enables programmers to write correct code is: if the code compiles, it should work.
 With the caveat that said code should use the